Mhmdaris15/Mhmdaris15/README.md

 ## Muhammad Aris Septanugroho 💇‍♂️

-### Software Engineer | Project Manager | Game Developer</h3>
+### Software Engineer | Data Analyst</h3>

 Passionate about software engineering and driven by a strong desire to create innovative and impactful solutions.
-Currently pursuing an internship at [Jivaloka](https://jivaloka.digital/) as a Project Manager & Game Developer, where I gain valuable experience in managing projects, developing games, and collaborating with a talented team. </h4>
+Currently working as part time at [Demandlane](https://demandlane.com/) as a Data Analyst, where I gain valuable experience in analyzing data, building machine learning model, and collaborating with a talented team. </h4>

 <img src="https://wallpapercave.com/wp/wp5543313.jpg" alt="Meliodas" align="right" width="375" height="auto" />